 How it works:

 - Any APNS member who wishes to consult with another psychologist on a case, can contact APNS and provide basic information on the case and what expertise they require for the consultation.

-- Those on the Consultant Roster who fit the parameters would receive an e‐mail from the APNS office with some basic information about the case.
+- Those on the Roster who fit the parameters would receive an e‐mail from the APNS office with some basic information about the case.

 - If the psychologist is available to consult on this case, the APNS office would provide contact information so the two psychologists could connect.

-Cultural Diversity Networking
+Cultural Diversity Peer Support Network